 Be grateful for the pow.
 And the push.
 And the skull.

-Skullcrusher then returned me the favor by sharing how to roll a three dice block like a pro.
+Skullcrusher then returned me the favor by sharing how to roll a three die block like a pro.
 And it is a complex ritual that ends up spraying dice all over the pitch.
 I then tried his method and got triple skulls.
 But in the moment, I was inspired to really let the skulls sit and meditate about the cruelty but also the sweetness of the moment.
-This idea of savoring is so important to gratitude.
-Psychologists say gratitude is about taking a moment and holding on to it as long as possible.
+This idea of savoring is so important to gratitude because it is all about taking a moment and holding on to it as long as possible.
 And slowing down time.
 So that your game does not go by in one big blur, as it often does.